 - North and Central Asia, where high per capita rates of COVID-19 are being superimposed on new areas of drought and biological hazards due to climate change.

-- South and South-West Asia and South-East Asia — as one of the global epicentres of COVID19, the pandemic here is being superimposed on floods, droughts, and cyclones, that are being exacerbated by climate change and leading to systemic failures.
-The multiple hazards threaten to reverse poverty reduction gains and the achievement of the Sustainable Development Goals.
+- South and South-West Asia, as well as South—East Asia, are among the global epicentres of COVID-19.
+The pandemic is being superimposed on floods, droughts, and cyclones, which are being exacerbated by climate change, leading to systemic failures.
+The multiple hazards threaten to reverse the gains in poverty reduction and the achievement of the Sustainable Development Goals.

-Disasters are not only a threat to human lives but also livelihoods.
-Climate change will make these impacts more severe and expensive.
+Disasters are not only a threat to human lives but also to livelihoods.
+Climate change will exacerbate these impacts, making them more severe and costly.

-The report estimates the annual losses from natural and biological hazards across Asia and the Pacific at around $780 billion.
-But these yearly losses could climb up to $1.3 trillion or equivalent to 4.2% of GPD in a worst-case climate change scenario.
+The report estimates that the annual losses from natural and biological hazards across Asia and the Pacific amount to around $780 billion.
+However, these yearly losses could rise to $1.3 trillion, equivalent to 4.2% of GDP, in a worst-case climate change scenario.

 Armida Salsiah Alisjahbana, the UN Under-Secretary-General and Executive Secretary of the United Nations Economic and Social Commission for Asian and the Pacific (UNESCAP), writes that: